 Recent changes in metformin dosing can result in diarrhea.
-If you think you got diarrhea due to a recent increase in the dose of metformin, discuss the issue with your doctor.
+If you think you got diarrhea due to a recent increase in metformin dose, discuss the issue with your doctor.

-Returning to the previous dose or choosing to increase the dose gradually may be a reasonable alternative.
+Returning to the previous dose or increasing the dose gradually may be a reasonable alternative.

-If the diarrhea is not severe, you can wait for a couple of weeks.
+If the diarrhea is not severe, you can wait a few weeks.
 Mild diarrhea due to recent changes in the metformin dose can be limited to the first few weeks.

 3- Switch to the extended-release (XR) metformin.